1100011Dawg/Obsidian_Dawson/Personal/Improvements.md

  -

- - TO have a good sleep schedule: no eating after 8:30, at 9:30 get ready bed, 9:45 be in bed so at 10:15 I can sleep, wake up at 5:45(mabye move to 10:30 and 6:00
+ - TO have a good sleep schedule: no eating after 8:30, at 9:30 get ready bed, 9:45 be in bed so at 10:15 I can sleep, wake up at 5:45(mabye move to 10:30 and 6:00) Generaly eat more and see salt
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDA3OTY2MjAsMjI0MTM3Mzc3LC0xMj
+eyJoaXN0b3J5IjpbLTEzNjM1MjQwNDEsMjI0MTM3Mzc3LC0xMj
 MzNTk0OTU4LDgzNzg1ODQ3N119
 -->